 - The one and only Frankenstein's Monster is also part of the Marvel Universe, even getting his own book, and his creator's descendants have created several more.

 - The monster features as a member of STAKE, AKA the Howling Commandos, SHIELD's team of monstrous operatives.

 - Wolverine and the X-Men features the alleged original monster, but instead of the usual misunderstood brute, he's bitter and revenge-driven, and has spent the last few decades tracking down Frankensteins to kill, along with the help of a Satanic witch and a Circus of Fear.

 - Fantastic Four: True Story, in which Marvel's first family was trying to save the world of fiction from Nightmare, featured the monster from the original book as one of their allies.
 Later, when the team had been stripped of their powers and attacked by Dracula, Ben was trying to summon him for help.

 Ben Grimm: Actually, It's not so hard to imagine Frankenstein fighting Dracula.

 (Doctor Frankenstein enters the room)

 Frankenstein: Dear God, what are these monstrosities?
 Probably nothing I can deal with.

 Ben: Oops, my mistake.
 I mean Frankenstein's monster fighting Dracula.

-- Surely this troper can't be the only one that noticed a comparison between the monster and Marv from Sin City.
+- There is a comparison between the monster and Marv from Sin City.
 Both hulking near indestructible abominations who go to extreme lengths for love, and were 'created' in a sense.